wang-yanzhen/wang-yanzhen/README.md

 - 👋 Hi, I’m @wang-yanzhen
 - 👀 I’m interested in ancient China/ancient Chinese
-- 🌱 I’m currently learning Fince.
+- 🌱 I’m currently learning Finance.
 Banking,
 - 💞️ I’m looking to collaborate on ... no, nothing
 - 📫 How to reach me:  @QLQWPY on twitter,@QLQWOY on Telegram